AQA A-level Maths Simultaneous equations

 This page covers the following topics:

-To solve a set of linear equations we find the values of their variables.
+To solve a set of quadratic equations we find the values of their variables.
 To do this the method of elimination can be used.
-In this method first get rid of one of our variables.
-This is done by adding or subtracting the linear equations from each other, the equations can be multiplied by scalars if necessary.
-Which leaves a simple equation to calculate the variable that has been not eliminated.
+In this method first we get rid of one of our variables by adding or subtracting the linear equations from each other.
+The equations can be multiplied beforehand by scalars if necessary.
+Combining equations leaves a simpler equation used to find the variable that has been not eliminated.
 Once the variable is found, its value can be substituted into one of the initial equations to find the second missing variable.

-To solve a set of linear equations we find the values of their variables.
+To solve a set of quadratic equations we find the values of their variables.
 To do this the method of subsitution can be used.
-In this method take one of the equations and simplify use addition and subtraction so that on one side of the equation only an unknown variable is left.
-Substitute this value for the unknown variable into the second equation, making sure that the unknown varible is multiplied correctly.
-Solve this simple linear equation with only one unknown variable and then substitute this solution into the into the equation for the other unknown varible to find the second unknown variable.
+In this method we take one of the equations and rearrange it to make one of the variables the subject of the equation.
+Substituting this expression for the unknown variable into the second equation gives an equation with just one variable.
+Then we can solve this equation and substitute its solution the into any of the initial equations to find the second unknown variable.

 End of page